-We selected this apartment because it met three primary criteria:
+We selected this apartment because it met three primary criterias:

-- Had an open layout, which allowed me to design the home according to our wants and needs
+- Had an open layout, which allowed me to design the apartment according to our wants and needs.

 I then developed my vision of what the space could and should be.
 I wanted the apartment to inspire calm and serenity – the stress should stay outside!
 I wanted our home to use neutral and natural colors: shades of whites and textures like wood, stone, terra-cotta and linen.
 Looking for some juxtaposition, I decided to keep the ceiling in the living room with the original exposed concrete.
 The remaining walls and floors were more delicately finished.
 Simplicity and practicality were my main objectives for this project – while never forgetting the comfort of living in it!